SystemsGenetics/GEMmaker/docs/usage.rst

 Initial Setup
 `````````````
 Before proceeding, please clear out the example data that comes with GEMmaker.
-You can so by executing the following commands from within the GEMmaker directory:
+You can do so by executing the following commands from within the GEMmaker directory:

 .. code:: bash